-What Do CFOs Care about?
+What do CFOs Care about?

-Impact beyond a Single Process, Work Group or Silo
+Impact Beyond a Single Process, Work Group or Silo

 Obviously if you are trying to automate a process in a single department, you are going to face challenges in the form of competition for resources from other groups, projects and operations within the enterprise.
 Your CFO is simply not going to have time to look at an isolated, low-impact project.

-The key to moving beyond this perception is to identify how your process touches, supports or impacts other processes and other departments within the organisation as a whole.
+The key to moving beyond this perception is to identify how your process touches, supports or impacts other processes and other departments within the organization as a whole.
 If you can’t do that, you may want to re-evaluate the need for the process itself.